 Minimum payments are just a benchmark.
 If you can afford to pay more each month, then pay what you can to get out of debt faster.

 If you come across extra cash from a windfall like birthday money, a tax refund, or anything else, put it toward debt.

-6. Consider Refinancing or Using a Balance Transfer
+6. Consider Refinancing, Consolidating, or Using a Balance Transfer